EirikEspe/Predicting-Sales-Volume/README.md

 - Predicting sales of four different product types: PC, Laptops, Netbooks and Smartphones
 - Assessing the impact service reviews and customer reviews have on sales of different product types

+You can find the datasets in the data folder.
+The file labelled ***existingproductattributes2017.csv*** is the dataset with information about the current products, and is the data you will train your model and build the predictive model.
+The file ***newproductattributes2017.csv*** is the list of the new products, where you will apply your model to predict the sales volume.